ajs808/maker-portfolio/README.md

 # maker-portfolio
-MIT Maker portfolio in the form of a website.
+Personal portfolio in the form of a website.